Confirmed Team Europe Ryder Cup Pairings vs USA In Rome On Day 1

-Day 1 of the 2023 Ryder Cup gets underway on Friday, September 29 with a morning foursomes session.
-The first session sees four foursomes matches (alternate shots), with the afternoon session featuring four fourball matches.
+Day 1 of the 2023 Ryder Cup got underway earlier this morning with the foursomes session.
+Looking ahead to the afternoon session, is features four fourball matches.
 Read on to find out all about the Team Europe Ryder Cup pairings against America in Rome on Day 1.

 Team Europe Ryder Cup Pairings – Day 1